-Nassim Nicolas Talib: If you are looking for innovative thinkers who integrate complexity into all aspects of their analysis, Nassim Nicolas Talib is your man.
+Nassim Nicolas Taleb: If you are looking for innovative thinkers who integrate complexity into all aspects of their analysis, Nassim Nicolas Talib is your man.
 While controversial, this academic, derivatives trader, mathematician, and philosopher have devised several theories about predicting the unpredictable in complex systems.

 Crises shock our complex systems, which can lead to interesting results.
 In this piece, TDL staff writer Kaylee Somerfield digs into what happens to consumer behavior when the economy turns towards recession.
 Her interesting findings illuminate what is important to us when the going gets tough, as well as provide a great example of the unpredictable results of changes in complex systems.